Case Studies

 GEORGE HANDLEY

-George B. Handley was born in Jasper, Alabama in 1941.
-He served in the Army for two years in Okinawa, Japan.
-Upon returning home, he spent his career as a UPS driver in Chicago.
+George served in the Army for two years in Okinawa, Japan.
+Upon returning home, he spent his career as a UPS driver.
 After retiring, he focused on his love of woodworking, walking, playing cards, and even driving.

 Eventually, his wife Anna noticed that all these new goals showed signs of forgetfulness and confusion.

-Misdiagnosis of the disease led him to various doctors for over ten years with a list of medications that caused many symptoms to emerge; hallucinations, loss of smell, double vision, orthostatic hypotension, loss of mobility, fatigue, pain, as well as aggressive and combative behavior.
+George saw many doctors for over 10 years and was given a list of medications that caused many symptoms – hallucinations, loss of smell, double vision, orthostatic hypotension, loss of mobility, fatigue, pain, as well as combative behavior.

-Two months later, George fell and had a bleed to his brain, causing the new diagnosis to spiral out of control.
-Anna made the decision to care for him at home where she felt he would be able to regain his strength and continue to live his life in his own surroundings.
+Two months later, George fell and had a bleed in his brain, causing the LBD to spiral out of control.
+Anna made the decision to care for him at home where she felt he would be able to regain his strength.
+For another four years, George lived at home, experiencing the hallucinations, delusions (Capgras syndrome), paranoia, agitation, changes in movement, body functions, and cognitive loss.

 George had been placed on hospice and Anna knew that she did not have much time to complete George’s wishes on organ donation.
 With the help of Brain Support Network, a brain donation was made on the day of his death, in July 2020, to the Mayo Clinic in Jacksonville, FL.
+The neuropathology report findings confirmed Lewy Body Dementia.

 SUSAN HUTTON

-Susan Jean Hutton was a paralegal secretary for 40 years and enjoyed writing as a hobby, having published a book and several short stories for national magazines.
+Sue was a paralegal secretary for 40 years and enjoyed writing as a hobby, having published a book and several short stories for national magazines.

-Sue first started having involuntary movements in her left (non-dominant) hand at the age of 58.
+She first started having involuntary movements in her left (non-dominant) hand at the age of 58.
 The left hand and arm eventually became an “alien limb.”
 Sue started having difficulty dressing herself as well as other apraxia symptoms.
 Her cognitive skills started diminishing as did her ability to walk and talk.

-When Sue died at 64, her brain was donated to the Mayo Clinic in Jacksonville, Florida.
+When Sue died at age 64, her brain was donated to the Mayo Clinic in Jacksonville, Florida.
 Sue’s sons wanted their mother’s brain be autopsied to learn conclusively the cause of death and to be forewarned of any hereditary implications.
 The Mayo Clinic reported severe Alzheimer’s and Lewy Body Dementia.

 RON KEEN

-Ron Keen was born in June 1951.
+Ron was born in June 1951.
 He married his college (University of Delaware) sweetheart in 1974.
 He was a patient dad, who parented his three boys with his quiet, loving example.
 He worked for 43 years at various positions in the state of Delaware, retiring in 2016.
 He looked forward to spending time with his two grandsons and one granddaughter.

 At the time of Ron’s retirement, his wife noticed an unsteadiness in his walk and a difficulty in concentrating.
 His family doctor referred him to a movement specialist who diagnosed early Parkinson’s.